100% Satisfaction Guarantee

 These primers on animal classification focus on essential characteristics of six popular groups.
 Most pages provide one key trait, such as “all birds have beaks.”
 One or two high-quality photos provide strong visual support.
 The fact that “insects have skeletons on the outside,” for… View →

-School Library Journal Review of See Them Grow
+School Library Journal Review for See Them Grow

 Well-designed introductions to animal development that pair simple text with clear photographs.
 The sequences showing embryo development in Chicken and Turtle are particularly effective.
 Close-up photos sometimes span an entire spread and will hold the attention of listeners, who can… View →